XFactHD/ModDepExtract/README.md

 - Extract dependency information from the mod JARs and validate the resulting dependency matrix
 - Extract AccessTransformer configuration from the mod JARs and check for problematic ATs
+- Extract Mixin configuration from the mod JARs
+- Extract JS coremod configuration from the mod JARs

 ## Usage